Which One of These Is Not

 "A Metadata Manifesto" released

-In conjuction with the Stock Artists Alliance, and as chair of the Imaging
+In conjunction with the Stock Artists Alliance, and as chair of the Imaging

 Technology Standards committee I participated in crafting this document that